wireservice/agate/docs/tutorial.rst

 .. note::

-    agate's builtin CSV :func:`.csv_py3.reader` and :func:`.csv_py3.writer` support unicode and other encodings for both Python 2 and Python 3.
+    agate's CSV reader and writer support unicode and other encodings for both Python 2 and Python 3.
+Try using them as a replacement for Python's builtin module: :code:`from agate import csv`.

 .. note::